urbanclap-engg/marc/docs/pages/usage.md

 `dependency_schemas.json` This file contains schema of both the service and its downstream microservices.
 This file could be built in couple of ways as mentioned below:

   - [**Default**] By default, we need to write a logic to create this file and configure its location to be picked by the library.
-  If you are going with custom logic, then configure it in platform.config.js file as shown below.

 ```json
     {